pepcape/NPGR003-23/01-AllTheColors/README.md

 * more command-line arguments

 ## Use of AI assistant
 Recommended but not rewarded.
 Only in exceptional cases, if working with an assistant would lead to interesting progress or unexpected results, extra points may be awarded.

+# Pilot version
+We have included a pilot version of the project, which is not able to generate a 16M color image, but it shows the use of the `SixLabors.ImageSharp` library to create and save a PNG image with a blue-red checkerboard.

+The code was recommended by a `ChatGPT 3.5` assistant, the whole conversation is archived [here](https://chat.openai.com/share/048bc53b-9de5-49b6-8fce-302da01b07a9).

 # Example
 This image is downsampled, so it doesn't contain enough colors to meet